US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 GDX is the US-listed ticker for VanEck Gold Miners ETF, issued by VanEck.
 Tracks the NYSE Arca Gold Miners Index — large + mid-cap gold mining companies globally (Newmont, Barrick, Agnico Eagle, etc).
 TER is 0.51% per year, with a trailing 12-month distribution yield of approximately 1.2%.
 Distributions are paid annual.

-Where can I buy GDX from New Zealand?
+Where to buy GDX from New Zealand

-NZ tax
+NZ tax treatment

 How is GDX taxed for NZ investors?